-How Mandy Moore Is Defying The Signs Of Aging At 32 Years Old
+How Mandy Moore Is Defying The Signs Of Aging At 32

 - Organic coconut oil

 That’s a lot of beauty products.
-This comes years after a report via Radar Online claims Mandy had too much plastic surgery and Botox at the age of 28.
+This comes years after a report via Radar Online claimed Mandy had too much plastic surgery and Botox at the age of 28.
 Dr. Anthony Youn, who has not treated the singer, told Radar Online that she looks as if she had reconstructive surgery done on her face.

 “It’s very possible that she’s had some work done,” he said.
 “I suspect that she may have undergone Botox injections to her forehead, causing her eyebrows to change shape and flatten.
 It also appears that she may have undergone a chin implant, making her jaw look more square.
 Overall, these changes make Mandy look a lot more masculine.”